scindex/scindex/scindex.md

 ### Section: M99 - Provisional METHODOLOGY & CONVENTIONS Section
 _A temporary holding section for METHODOLOGY & CONVENTIONS components that do not fit into any other defined section.
 Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **M9900**: Provisional METHODOLOGY & CONVENTIONS Section Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Provisional METHODOLOGY & CONVENTIONS Section section.

 - **M9999**: Uncategorized METHODOLOGY & CONVENTIONS Component
   - *Description*: A provisional item for a component in the METHODOLOGY & CONVENTIONS division that lacks a formal section or item category.
 Please open a 'Suggestion' issue to have this component and its category formally added.

 ## Division: D - DATA MANAGEMENT
 *This division is dedicated to how data is stored, retrieved, structured, and managed.*

+### Section: D00 - DATA MANAGEMENT Summary
+_A high-level summary of the entire DATA MANAGEMENT division._

+- **D0000**: Overall DATA MANAGEMENT Summary
+  - *Description*: A document that provides a high-level summary, architectural vision, or guiding principles for the entire DATA MANAGEMENT division.

 ### Section: D01 - Databases
 _Covers systems for storing, retrieving, and managing structured and unstructured data, including relational, NoSQL, time-series, and graph databases._

+- **D0100**: Databases Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Databases section.

 - **D0110**: Relational Databases
   - *Description*: Databases using a structured, table-based format with rows and columns, enforcing ACID properties.
 Ideal for transactional data and complex queries.